(PhD, Social Policy and Research, Brandeis University; MA, Sociology, University of Michigan; MS, Social Service [MSW], Boston University)

 Dr. Billingsley’s latest work is Yearning to Breathe Free: Robert Smalls of South Carolina and His Families published by University of South Carolina Press.
 He also is the author of several books of Sociology including the seminal work Black Families in White America and others such as Climbing Jacob’s Ladder:The Enduring Legacy of African American Families; Children of the Storm; and Mighty Like a River:The Black Church and Social Reform, published by Oxford University Press.

-The Institute for Families in Society has in past years awarded pilot research support in honor of Dr. Billingsley and to recognize selected faculty for their work to improve the lives of African American families.
-Previous recipients have included Dr. Rhonda White-Johnson and Dr. Shauna Cooper.
-The Research Faculty Award and Community Leadership Award build upon this tradition by offering two new awards through which to highlight the significant contributions made both within the University community and beyond.
+The Institute for Families in Society has in past years awarded research support in honor of Dr. Billingsley and to recognize selected faculty and community leaders for their work to improve the lives of African American families.
+Previous recipients have included Dr. Rhonda White-Johnson, Dr. Shauna Cooper, Dr. Tisha Felder, and Mr. James T. McLawhorn, Jr.